 - alert-sensitive flows,

-- market-microstructure shifts,
+- market microstructure shifts,

 - traders acting faster than risk teams.

 Retail traders now have tools that professional desks used a decade ago.
-They don’t need to be malicious.
+They don't need to be malicious.
 They only need to be faster.
+And every time they react faster than the broker's risk layer, the broker pays.

 The Difference Between Latency and Lag

 Latency = time between event and action.
-Lag = time between action and correction.

 Most brokers only measure lag — the effects.
 Modern brokers measure latency — the causes.